samaritan-mt/shell-cv/README.md

 ***
 ## Prerequisites

-Any system capable of running sh files can run the CV using its terminal
+Any system capable of running sh files can run the CV using its terminal.
+A precompiled version is also available for Windows.

 ## Motivations